syndesisio/fuse-online-install/README.md

                               if it already exists.
-By default, install into the current project (without deleting) -w --watch                    Wait until the installation has completed -o --open                     Open Fuse Online after installation (implies --watch) --help                     This help message
+By default, install into the current project (without deleting) -w --watch                    Wait until the installation has completed -o --open                     Open Fuse Online after installation (implies --watch) --camel-k                  Install also the camel-k operator
+                              (version is optional)
+   --camel-k-options "opts"   Options used when installing the camel-k operator.
+                              Use quotes and start with a space before appending the options.
+   --datavirt                 Install Data Virtualizations.
+   --help                     This help message
 -v --verbose                  Verbose logging

+You have to run `--setup --grant <user>` as a cluster-admin before you can install Fuse Online as a user.
 ```